-This means the costs to keep your building cool are going to be high.
+This means the costs to keep your building cool will be high.
 There’s a clear correlation between high temperatures and air conditioning (AC) costs.

-To keep the AC from continuously running, you need a roofing system that can keep the cool air in as much as possible.
+To keep the AC from continuously running, you need a roofing system to keep the cool air in as much as possible.

 Enter a spray foam roof.

-The higher the R-value, the less heat or cool air that will pass through.
+The higher the R-value, the less heat or cool air will pass through.

 Total payback of your new roof usually occurs in less than ten years through savings in heating and cooling costs.